mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-01.md

-- **OWL & RDF(S)** can define rules, relationships and constraints that breakdown the barriers between the network planes and link this data with all relavent information (e.g. context based on topologies represented by
+- **OWL & RDF(S)** can define rules, relationships and constraints that breakdown the barriers between the network planes and link this data with all relevant information (e.g. context based on topologies represented by
 {{?I-D.havel-nmop-digital-map}}, configuration based on network element YANG).